omer8882/Distributed-PDF-Tasks-AWS/readme.md

 ```
 java -jar LocalApplication.jar [input file] [output file] [num of files per worker] [terminate]
 ```
-* where:
 * LocalApplication.jar is the name of the jar file containing the code of LocalApplication.
 * inputFileName is the name of the existing input file.
 * outputFileName is the name of the desired output file.
 * n is the workers’ files ratio (how many PDF files per worker).
 * terminate indicates that the application should terminate the manager at the end.

 Note that you can run multiple local applications at once, but once there is an active Manager on termination, new Local Apps will not be dealt with.